iomentum/restest/README.md

 ## Running tests

-The server must running in the background when `cargo test` is run.
+The server must be running in the background when `cargo test` is run.

 ## Required toolchain